johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-18-docusaurus-improve-core-web-vitals-fetchpriority/index.md

 ![screenshot showing fetchpriority="high" has been applied to LCP image](screenshot-largest-contentful-paint-image-fetchpriority.png)

 We're now _not_ lazy loading the image and we're also making it a high priority fetch.
 Great news!

+I'd like for this to be the default behaviour for Docusaurus.
+I'm not sure if it's possible to do this in a way that's straightforward.
+[I've raised an issue on the Docusaurus repo to see if it's possible](https://github.com/facebook/docusaurus/issues/8552).